 We measured the HDR peak brightness in the 'ASUS Gaming HDR' Picture Mode.

 The ASUS TUF Gaming VG34VQL1B has mediocre horizontal viewing angles.
 Images lose accuracy almost as soon as you move off-center, which isn't ideal for playing co-op games or sharing content.
+If you prefer an IPS monitor with wide viewing angles, check out the LG 34GP950G-B instead.

 The vertical viewing angles are sub-par.
 This means that images look inaccurate if you set the monitor below or above eye level.

 Gray uniformity is outstanding; however, this can vary between units.
 The sides are just slightly darker, and dirty screen effect is minimal in the center.
-Uniformity is much better in dark scenes.

 Black uniformity is okay.
 There's visible backlight bleed along the top and bottom edges of the screen.
-Note that black uniformity can vary between individual units due to manufacturing tolerances.

 The ASUS TUF VG34VQL1B has great accuracy out of the box.
 Most white balance and color inaccuracies are difficult to spot with the naked eye.
 The color temperature is on the warmer side, resulting in a slight red/yellow tint.
 Gamma doesn't follow the sRGB curve at all, making most scenes appear darker than they should.
 Note that accuracy varies between units.